Digital Nomad Life in Brazil

 When we asked people living in Brazil about club and activities where newcomers can meet others, they responded:

 "International Newcomers, wonderful start if you don't know the language at all.
 Most nationalities have their own clubs and organizations; huge expat community.
 Excellent schools.
-Very busy social diary if that's what you want, otherwise enjoy the best part of Brazil: the Brazilians," explained one expat living in Rio de Janeiro, Brazil.
+Very busy social diary if that's what you want, otherwise enjoy the best part of Brazil: the Brazilians," said one expat in Rio de Janeiro.

 What is life like in Brazil?